JacksonKuo/blog/_posts/2026-3-19-golden-rules-of-work.markdown

 #### 3. Work Backlog Depression
 If i don't make consistent contribution to this backlog, I notice my mood starts to get a little depressed.
 PTO is your safety net.
 When work starts stacking up and stress is increasing, book PTO immediately.
 The PTO should be 2 weeks to clear stuck items on the backlog, once a year.
 Anything less than 2 weeks is much less effective.

-#### 4. Laundry Must Be Easy
+#### 4. Laundry Litmus Test
-If laundry isn't done, something has gone wrong.
-It's really important that the in-unit laundry is fast.
+If laundry isn't done, something has gone wrong and you know the week is going to be shit.

+That said, it's really important that the in-unit laundry is fast.
 Wash time should be approximately thirty minutes and dry times one hour.
 On new apartment inspections bring a towel to test out the washer dryer unit.
 Combined washer dryers are terrible, never accept a unit that uses them

 Maybe Saturday is laundry day, to leave Sunday as Brain Loading day.